devbhusal/terraform-ec2-RDS-wordpress/README.md

  Change database entries ,regions and other variable in terraform.tfvars file And Database password in user.tfvars file
  -------------------------------------------------------------------------
-  This script is default for AWS LINUX 2
+  This script is default for Ubuntu
-  If you want to configure wordpress in Ubuntu then change IsUbuntu value to true in terraform.tfvars
+  If you want to configure wordpress in AWS LINUX 2 then change IsUbuntu value to false in terraform.tfvars

   Make sure you have configured aws CLI in your local machine